 There are a couple of options to choose from:

-For $82 CAD you will get 6 cartridges that each last up to 20 washes.
+For $82 CAD, you will get 6 cartridges lasting up to 20 washes.

 Tips to reduce microfiber release from your garments

 - This may sound strange, but you don’t really need to wash your clothes after just one wear.

 So far, this seems to be a good solution to an evergrowing pollution problem.
 Sure, sending dirty microfiber filter cartridges around the globe has its own footprint.
 But at least the tiny fibers don’t end up in our ocean and harm wildlife and even us in the end.

 I’d love to hear your opinion on the subject.
 Do you think it is silly to send the dirty filters back?
 Would you install one and become part of their subscription scheme?

 Let me know what you think, and if you like this kind of content, you may want to opt into my newsletter for more handy tips.